adaliea/better-lyrics-cf-api/README.md

 * **Metadata Extraction**: Fetches video details from the YouTube API to determine song title, artist, album (if possible), and duration.
 * **Musixmatch Integration**: Communicates with the Musixmatch API to find and retrieve lyrics.
+* **LrcLib Integration**: Optionally uses the LrcLib API as an alternative or supplementary source for lyrics.
 * **LRC Format Lyrics**: Provides lyrics in the standard LRC (timed lyrics) format.
 * **Enhanced Word-by-Word Sync**: Offers an "enhanced" mode that attempts to provide more granular, word-by-word synchronized lyrics from Musixmatch's "richsync" feature.
 This includes a timestamp alignment process by comparing